Your first deployment

 |---|---|---|

-Stuck at queued for >5 min | GitHub Actions runner queue is busy or workflow file isn't merged yet | Check the Actions tab of your repo on GitHub; merge the workflow PR if it's still open |
+Stuck at queued for >5 min | GitHub Actions runner queue is busy | Check the Actions tab of your repo on GitHub; if nothing moves, Abandon and redeploy |

 Fails at installing | npm ci failed — usually a package-lock.json mismatch | The workflow uses npm install rather than npm ci to tolerate this; if you still hit it, ensure package.json and package-lock.json match locally and push |